iaifi/iaifi.github.io/committees.md

 The Forums entail monthly standing meetings, organized around IAIFI's three pillars of Research, Talent, and Community.
 IAIFI members can volunteer to be on the board of a forum; the forums are also open to any and all IAIFI members to attend.

 ## Research
-* At-a-glance: Takes point on IAIFI's Thematic Discussion Sessions, Physics for AI workshops, and research reporting
+* At-a-glance: Takes point on IAIFI's Thematic Discussion Sessions, mini-workshops, research reporting, and more

 ## Talent
 * At-a-glance: Takes point on mentorship, career support, early career perspectives, and computing resources